Most Likely to: Be the first one awake

 Daniel King is a builder and a fixer.
 His mentality that “vintage is the future,” is what led Daniel to open Home Union, a curated store of vintage modern furniture store he co-owns with his wife, Meghan.
-Daniel saw a flimsiness in the build and design of today’s pieces being churned out for warehouse, and believes that pieces that have lasted 60+ years are built to last.
+Daniel saw a flimsiness in the build and design of today’s pieces being churned out for warehouse, and believes that pieces that have endured 60 or more years are built to last.
 Daniel and Meghan founded Home Union out of their apartment, and just two years in have moved to a brick-and-mortar storefront in Williamsburg.
-He wants to be able to provide people with an investment; furniture that only gets better with age.
+He wants to be able to provide people with an investment: furniture that only gets better with age.

 What is your earliest memory associated with what you do now?